texastribune/dot/README.md

+> **Note**
+>
+> This app is no longer hosted nor maintained since Jan.
+1 2023.
+We have since migrated to a [serverless solution by Google](https://web.archive.org/web/20201127002041/https://cloud.google.com/solutions/serverless-pixel-tracking).

 # Dot: The Texas Tribune's pixel tracker

 This app produces a small pixel to include in republished content.
 The pixel, which is issued with a JSON Web Token to ensure integrity, sends back data that is displayed in a dashboard.